sjdasadi/Driver_Drowsiness_Detection_Demo/README.md

 A real-time driver drowsiness monitor that uses a webcam, MediaPipe face landmarks, and a Transformer neural network to detect signs of fatigue (prolonged eye closure and yawning) and raise an alert before it becomes dangerous.

-> ⚠️ **Disclaimer**: This is a research/demo prototype, not a certified safety device.
-> Do not rely on it as your only safeguard against drowsy driving.

 ---

 ## 📊 Pipeline Overview